JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 REPL or Jupyter notebooks (just like Julia 0.6) and in files and other non-interactive contexts, it prints this very direct warning:

-> Assignment to `s` in top-level block is ambiguous because an outer global binding by the same name already exists.
-Use `global s` to assign to the outer global `s` variable or use `local s` to force a new local by the same name.
+> Assignment to `s` in soft scope is ambiguous because a global variable by the same name exists: `s` will be treated as a new local.
+Disambiguate by using `local s` to suppress this warning or `global s` to assign to the existing global variable.

 This addresses both issues while preserving the "programming at scale" benefits of the 1.0 behavior: global variables have no spooky effect on the meaning of code that may be far away; in the REPL